byugdc-officers/byugdc-officers/README.md

-- 👋 Hi, I’m @byugdc-officers
+- 👋 Hi, we're the officers of BYU's Game Development Club!
 - 👀 I’m interested in ...
+Making video games.
 - 🌱 I’m currently learning ...
+C#, Unity, and more!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... our current project: Sensational!
-- 📫 How to reach me ...
+- 📫 How to reach me ... byugamedev@gmail.com

 <!---
 byugdc-officers/byugdc-officers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.